 For more information, see View and modify the default domain name.

-For example, an enterprise can set the account alias of its Alibaba Cloud account to company1.
-The RAM user named alice that belongs to this Alibaba Cloud account can log on to the Alibaba Cloud Management Console by using alice@company1.
-After the logon succeeds, the display name of the RAM user is alice@company1.
+If an enterprise sets the alias of its Alibaba Cloud account to company1, the RAM user alice that belongs to the Alibaba Cloud account can use alice@company1 to log on to the Alibaba Cloud Management Console.

 A custom domain name that you can use to replace the default domain name.
 The custom domain name must be publicly resolvable.
 A domain alias is the alias of the default domain name.